 Get your blood pressure under control

 Blood pressure can be kept at safe levels by maintaining a healthy weight, eating a healthy diet and taking regular exercise.
-Research has found a strong correlation between high blood pressure and diabetes, with those suffering from high blood pressure thought to have up to 70% higher risk of developing diabetes.
+According to Diabetes UK, there is a strong correlation between high blood pressure and diabetes, with those suffering from high blood pressure thought to have up to 70% higher risk of developing diabetes.

 Avoid a sedentary lifestyle

 Regardless of how much exercise you are taking at various points in the week, we are liable in modern times to spend a lot of our time being completely still during the day.
 If you work at a computer, try taking regular breaks from your desk and consider cycling or walking to work, instead of driving.
 The more we move around, the more effectively our bodies can use insulin and keep our blood sugar levels normal.

 Many of us are guilty of drinking a lot of sugary beverages, which can significantly increase our diabetes risk levels.
 If you always opt for a fizzy drink when youâre out with friends or chug down energy drinks throughout the day, try making water your default choice and enjoy sugary drinks as an occasional treat instead.

 Optimise your vitamin D levels

 Direct sunlight on our skin helps our bodies to create vitamin D in the summer months.
 In the winter, we need to get this from foods such as oily fish, red meat or egg yolks or in a supplement form.
 As well as regulating the amount of calcium and phosphate in our bodies, research suggests that vitamin D can potentially decrease our bodyâs insulin resistance, hence decreasing our likelihood of developing diabetes.

 YorkTest advise that you consult with your GP first if you are experiencing the types of symptoms mentioned in this blog post.